medo64/Medo/src/Medo.Device/BearBus.md

 established request/reply convention.
 Their `ReplyRequested` bit will be ignored.
 All these commands should be supported (if possible).

+### UseCRC16

+This flag indicates if CRC-8 is used for data (value `0`) or will data be protected by CRC-16 (value `1`).

+Strong recommendation is to have any data longer than 12 bytes protected by CRC-16 but longer packet with only CRC-8 protection is valid too.

+Field exists only if `EmbedData`=`0`.
+Otherwise `Datum` occupies the same space.

 ### DataLength

 This is the length of extra data after the header.
-While valid values are `0`-`255`, it is strongly recommended to keep it in `0`-`248` range.
+Valid values are `0`-`127`.

 Field exists only if `EmbedData`=`0`.
 Otherwise `Datum` occupies the same space.